MatejKastak/orglearn/README.md

 Orglearn is able to create pdf from your notes.
 You can achieve similar results converting org files to pdf using emacs.
-But we think that using `pandoc` results in better looking pdfs and gives us the best way to customize the result.
+But we think that using `pandoc` results in better looking PDFs and gives us the best way to customize the result.

 To be able to convert org files to pdf you need to have `pandoc` along with `pdflatex` installed on your system.

-## Instalation
+## Installation

 The latest stable release of `orglearn` can be obtained via `pypi`:
 ```sh